beardon/connect-ensure-login-provider/README.md

-# connect-ensure-login
+# connect-ensure-login-provider

-This middleware ensures that a user is logged in.
+This middleware ensures that a user is logged in and is able to test the provider of that authentication.
 If a request is received that is unauthenticated, the request will be redirected to a login page.
 The URL will be saved in the session, so the user can be conveniently returned to the page that was originally requested.

 ## Install

-    $ npm install connect-ensure-login
+    $ npm install connect-ensure-login-provider

 ## Usage